cmharlow/rialto-wiki/Web-App-Specs.md

 4) Stanford faculty member's co-author institution name
 ```

 Note that this tabular output may have multiple rows per paper, if the paper has co-authors across multiple institutions.
 In this case, there would be one row per unique institution of co-authorship.
 In the case of only one co-authorship institution (i.e. one co-author, or many co-authors but all at the same institution), there will be one row for that publication.
-The number of collaborations column counts the name of co-authors at the institution (will be at least one for each row).
+The number of collaborations column counts the number of co-authors at the institution (will be at least one for each row).

 Department | Institution | Author | Author's Co-Author | Co-Author Institution  | Number of Collaborations
 --- | --- | --- | --- | --- | ---